A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Hyper-Parameters

 \section{Hyper-Parameters}

-We use RoBERTa-large~\cite{Liu2019RoBERTaAR} from ~\newcite{Wolf2019HuggingFacesTS} as contextualised embedding before LSTMs.
-BiLSTM for concept identification has 1 layer and BiLSTM for relation identification has 2 layers.
+We use RoBERTa-large~\cite{Liu2019RoBERTaAR} from ~\newcite{Wolf2019HuggingFacesTS} for contextualised embeddings before LSTMs.
+BiLSTM for concept identification has 1 layer, and BiLSTM for relation identification has 2 layers.
 Both have hidden size 1024.
 Their averaged representation is used for alignment.
-RelGCN used 128 hidden units and 2 layers.
+RelGCN used 128 hidden units and 1 hidden layer (plus one input layer and output layer).
 Relation identification used 128 hidden units.
-The LSTM for the locally auo-regressive model is one layer with 1024 hidden units.
+The LSTM for the locally auto-regressive model is one layer with 1024 hidden units.
 Adam~\cite{Kingma2015AdamAM} is used with learning rate $3e-4$ and beta=$0.9,0.99$.
 Early stopping is used with maximum 60 epochs of training.
 Dropout is set at 0.33.
+Those hyper-parameters are selected manually, we basically followed the standard model size as in ~\cite{lyu-titov-2018-amr,Zhang2019AMRPA}.
+We will release the code based on the AllenNLP framework~\cite{Gardner2018AllenNLPAD}.